gridWarsGame/gridWars/userStories.md

 ## Pat Stories:

-1. Wants to be able to pick up the game where he left off.
+1. Wants to be able to pick up the game where he/she left off.

-2.
+2. Personalization

-3.

-4.

-## Developer Stories:

-1. Have a way add personalization so that user is engaged.

-2. Time limit that decreases with level.

-3. Board size scales with level bump.

-4.
+3.Queues as to where the game left off when last play was paused

+4.Solid mobile interface for good game play while commuting.